Our team

 I became a lawyer because I believe communities thrive when there is justice – genuine, fair treatment – for each of us before the law.
 I have worked in legal systems overseas that are strained and know just how lucky we are in Australia with our legal frameworks and institutions – but there is always room for improvement.”

 As Chief Executive Officer, Louisa provides strategic leadership for the Federation.
-Louisa has worked as a Principal Solicitor in the community legal sector and in private practice, and spent 13 years living and working in developing countries.
+Louisa has worked as a Principal Solicitor in the community legal sector and in private practice, and spent 13 years living and working in low-income countries.
 In the Pacific, she was a Justice Adviser to the Regional Assistance Mission to Solomon Islands and partnered with community groups to advocate for the introduction of family violence legislation.
 In Africa, Louisa was named Anti-Corruption Lawyer of the Year in the Lawyer’s Weekly Women in Law Awards for her work with Senegalese Law Firms.
 Louisa is an elected member director of the Law Institute of Victoria Board.
 She loves helping kids to ‘grow inside outside’ through volunteering with Camp Cooinda and her local Scout troop, and has written two childrens’ books, one of which was presented as an official gift to the Duchess of Cambridge on her 60th Jubilee visit to the Pacific.

-Linda Loveder, Executive Assistant to the CEO and Board
+Nicole Burnard, Executive Assistant to the CEO

-Rachael Pliner, Manager, Policy and Advocacy
+Rachael Pliner, Director of Policy and Advocacy

 “I feel strongly about the critical role Community Legal Centres play in our community.
 Working at the Federation gives me an opportunity to advocate on behalf of the sector and to focus on systemic reform.”

 Before joining the Federation, Rachael was a senior lawyer at Eastern Community Legal Centre in Victoria and Central Australian Women’s Legal Service in Alice Springs where she focused on advocating for women experiencing family violence.
 Rachael has also worked as a lawyer in Sydney at knowmore Legal Service, the Refugee Advice and Casework Service and at corporate law firm, Herbert Smith Freehills.
-As our Policy and Advocacy Manager, Rachael is committed to improving social justice outcomes for people experiencing social and economic disadvantage and meeting the holistic needs of clients through collaboration between legal, health and community sectors.
+As our Director of Policy and Advocacy, Rachael is committed to improving social justice outcomes for people experiencing social and economic disadvantage and meeting the holistic needs of clients through collaboration between legal, health and community sectors.
 She has Masters’ degrees in Public Health and Family Law.
 When not advocating for social improvement, Rachael can be found playing with her rambunctious and emotional border collie and exploring any national parks she can find on bike or on foot.

-Rohini Thomas, Senior Legal Policy Adviser
+Naomi Bellingham, Senior Legal Policy Adviser

 Tim McMahon headshot

-Tim McMahon, Data Systems Project Manager
+Tim McMahon, Data Transformation Manager

 “I find my work is greatly appreciated and feel I can make a change for the better.
-I enjoy working with Community Legal Centres, which are full of people who are genuinely altruistic.”
+I enjoy working with community legal centres, which are full of people who are genuinely altruistic.”

 Tim is the Federation’s Project Manager for Data Systems, which means he is helping the sector develop a modern legal management system to better collect, interpret and analyse data.
 It’s a big job, but ultimately it will help the sector plan for current and future community legal needs.
 After many years working in management positions for large, complex government organisations, Tim enjoys the flexibility of a small, peak body and values the opportunity to help create changes that will benefit this important sector.
-Tim is well placed to work with the diverse network that makes up Community Legal Centres across Victoria – after all, he grew up with four brothers and four sisters!
+Tim is well placed to work with the diverse network that makes up community legal centres across Victoria – after all, he grew up with four brothers and four sisters!

 Skye Forster headshot

-“In this role I get all the best bits – diving deep into data, working with some of the smartest and most experienced people in the Community Legal Centre room, doing big sky thinking and asking important questions of those who make the consequential decisions about why something is done a certain way.”
+“In this role I get all the best bits – diving deep into data, working with some of the smartest and most experienced people in the community legal centre room, doing big sky thinking and asking important questions of those who make the consequential decisions about why something is done a certain way.”

-As our Implementation Analyst, Skye is helping to build practice management systems and data collection across more than 20 Community Legal Centres.
+As our Implementation Analyst, Skye is helping to build practice management systems and data collection across more than 20 community legal centres.
 Skye has two decades of experience managing projects, people and stakeholders in a broad range of industries including legal, finance, retail and hospitality.
-She has overseen change management and innovation projects at Community Legal Centres and has been instrumental to improving significant infrastructure and business processes.
+She has overseen change management and innovation projects at community legal centres and has been instrumental to improving significant infrastructure and business processes.
 As a data crusader, Skye is passionate about streamlining and simplifying data collection and using clever analysis and insights to build better services to help those the sector serves.
 Once she exits the spreadsheets, Skye loves her caring for her rescue dogs, gardening and has a fascination with vintage fabrics and patterns.

 Simon Kuut, Quality and Capacity Development Manager